brandon-rhodes/python-patterns/python/sentinel-object/index.rst

-But the world is rarely that simple, and so patterns are needed for those cases where object attributes or whole objects are going to be missing.
+But the world is rarely that simple, and so patterns are needed for those cases where object attributes or whole objects go missing.
 What simple mechanisms are available to distinguish useful data from placeholders that indicate data is absent?